bug7a/web2app/README.md

 # WEB2APP SPA -
 This template is primarily designed to easily convert HTML pages and URLs into a Capacitor/Cordova based iOS/Android app  that can be used as Single-page application (SPA).

+You can hire me to develop your mobile app with this template.

 ### LIVE PREVIEW:

 https://bug7a.github.io/web2app/